 Fire crews respond to house fire on Paige Street in Baton Rouge

-BATON ROUGE—Baton Rouge Fire Department responded to a vacant house fire on Paige Street.
+BATON ROUGE — The Baton Rouge Fire Department responded to a vacant house fire on Paige Street.

-When fire fighters arrived, they found smoke coming from the back of the house.
+When firefighters arrived, they found smoke coming from the back of the house.

 Fire officials say that no one was at the house at the time of the fire, and no injuries were reported.